sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-02/fiori-ios-scpms-teched19-02.md

 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>ios-sdk-for-sap-btp ]
+tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 time: 25
 ---

 ## Prerequisites

 - **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 11 or higher
 - **SAP BTP SDK for iOS:** Version 5.0 or newer

 ## Details

 ### You will learn

 - How to change the Assistant generated UI with your own using Xcode and storyboards

 ---

 [ACCORDION-BEGIN [Step 1: ](Replace generated UI with your own)]